not-a-user/raw2iso/README.md

     `MODE2_FORM1` | `MODE2_FORM2` | `MODE2_FORM_MIX`
 -   `<sub-channel-mode>`: `RW` | `RW_RAW`

-Note: Error correction/detection data is not checked (try [edccchk](https://github.com/claunia/edccchk)) and errors are not corrected.
-(Finding this type of errors in an image is unlikely, because [CIRC](https://en.wikipedia.org/wiki/Cross-interleaved_Reed%E2%80%93Solomon_coding) detects/corrects errors when reading from the disk.)
+**Note**: Error correction/detection data is not checked (try [edccchk](https://github.com/claunia/edccchk)) and errors are not corrected.
+(It is unlikely that an image contains this type of errors, because [CIRC](https://en.wikipedia.org/wiki/Cross-interleaved_Reed%E2%80%93Solomon_coding) detects/corrects errors when reading from the disk - even in raw mode.)

 How to determine the image type (track mode and sub-channel mode)
 -----------------------------------------------------------------